bernhardAxonIvy/doc/source/designer-guide/cms/access.rst

 CMS Access
 ----------

-In Axon.ivy
+In Axon Ivy
 ^^^^^^^^^^^

-CMS content can be used in the most locations where Axon.ivy displays text for example in User Dialogs, Web Pages or in processes.
+CMS content can be used in the most locations where Axon Ivy displays text for example in User Dialogs, Web Pages or in processes.
 Use Content Objects to set the text of your labels, the images for your icons or the content of your HTML pages.
 There are two ways how to use content from